julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs.md

 ## 5. Mugwort (*Artemisia vulgaris*)

-The dream herb of witches, mugwort has long been used to regulate cycles and promote fertility—especially in cases tied to stress or spiritual stagnation.
+The dream herb of witches, mugwort has long been used to regulate cycles and promote fertility, especially in cases tied to stress or spiritual stagnation.
 In folk rituals, it was burned as incense during fertility rites or stuffed into sachets worn at the waist.

 **USE: Lunar fertility, cycle regulation, visionary conception.**